Two

 Before

-the clasps could be affixed to the book I had to lift the paper
+the clasps could be affixed to the book the paper paste downs were

-rivets, and then repair the paste downs with a little thin Japanese
+Paste downs were repaired with a little thin Japanese paper.

 To repair